 Educational Achievement & Access Program

 The Educational Achievement & Access Program (EAP) provides under-prepared students with the opportunity and support they need to obtain a college education.
 EAP includes a challenging introductory five-week residential summer program that assists students in developing their academic skills.
 The program provides the first step toward achieving academic success at WestConn by offering a rewarding “head start” toward a student’s college career.

 Academic courses are combined with skill sessions designed to help students develop effective strategies to prepare them for the rigorous expectations of college academics.
 Individual tutoring is also available to all EAP students.

 Program participants become familiar with the campus environment, experience residence hall living, make new friends, enjoy University-sponsored recreational activities, and develop a support network of faculty and staff members to help them throughout their college career.
 Faculty and Staff speakers from various departments will address and inform students of the special services (i.e. Housing, Financial Aid, Registrar, Faculty, etc.) available to them as WCSU students.

 The EAP program is a collegiate program under the Division of Student Affairs, that interacts with other University departments; especially during the summer session, when the Housing department ensures that staff and residential accomodations are available for students.
 During the academic year, the EAP counselor coordinates faculty meetings with students experiencing difficulties with their academic classes.
 Also, the EAP staff serves as a liaison between various departments on campus.
-In the community, the pre-college program has interacted with the administration of surrounding high schools, particularly Danbury High School and the Alternative Center for Education.
+In the community, the pre-college program has interacted with the administration of surrounding high schools, particularly Danbury High School.
 The EAP College Committee will support a proposed EAP seminar that will be instrumental in acclimating students to the university and the various academic student services.

 The overall goal of the EAP is to enhance the capacity of Western Connecticut State University to meet the needs of academically underserved students to successfully obtain a college education.
 The college program is designed to provide students with on-going counseling support and a five-week summer residential program to foster and develop their academic skills.

 EAP Eligibility Requirements